wenchma/wenchma.github.io/_posts/2018-10-10-superset-development.md

   File "<stdin>", line 1, in <module>
 UnicodeDecodeError: 'ascii' codec can't decode byte 0xe6 in position 0: ordinal not in range(128)
 ```

+> Note.
+The default string encoding of python 2.7 is ascii, it conflicts with unicode, the python3
+  can distinguish the unicode string and byte array, default encoding is not ascii.

 ### 3. 连接MySQL 失败：